oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/introduction/introduction.md

 ### Objectives

 In this workshop, you will:

 * Set up the workshop environment.
-* Load data from local files.
+* Load local data files into your ADB instance.
-* Load and analyze JSON data.
+* Load JSON data into your ADB instance and then and analyze that data.
 * Link to data in public and private Object Storage buckets.
 * Query both the Data Warehouse and the Data Lake (Oracle Object Storage buckets) from within ADW.
+* Load and analyze the news from REST endpoints.
+* Query data from Multi-Cloud Data Lakes (OCI and AWS S3).

 ### Prerequisites